Jubilee Year 2025

 At the start of March, the Diocese hosted an exhibition about Blessed Carlo Acutis, a young Italian boy who will be canonised a Saint during the Jubilee Year after living a life incredibly close to Jesus.

-After his canonisation, he will be known as Patron Saint of the Internet because of his unique approach to spirituality in the digital age.
-His canonisation has been postponed due to Pope Francis’ death, a new date has not been set yet.
+After his canonisation in Septemver 2025, he became known as Patron Saint of the Internet because of his unique approach to spirituality in the digital age.

 Carlo’s ability to blend his deep faith with a passion for technology was remarkable.
 He created a website to document Eucharistic miracles and share his beliefs with the world.
 He was a devout Catholic and is credited as having a hand in two healing miracles after his death — the requisite number for all Catholic saints.